 The Moon or 'Luna' is the fifth-largest satellite in the solar system.
-This natural satellite makes one complete revolution around the Earth every 27.3 days.
-The satellite has a diameter of 3,474 km, and a surface area that is about a quarter that of the Earth.
-Its volume is approximately 2% that of Earth, while exerted gravitational pull measures at about 17% that on the Earth's surface.
+It makes one complete revolution around the Earth every 27.3 days.
+The satellite has a diameter of 3,474 km, and a surface area of about a quarter of the Earth.
+Its volume is approximately 2%, while exerted gravitational pull measures at about 17% of that on the Earth's surface.

 The ellipsoid formation, as we know the Moon today, resulted on account of tidal forces.
 Crystallization of the magma ocean on its surface reveals a depth of 500 km or more.
 Research reveals that iron, pyroxene, olivine, and magnesium silicates were the first minerals to form in this magma ocean.

 Subsequent crystallization resulted in the formation of an anorthositic plagioclase feldspar crystallization of lesser density that formed the Moon's anorthositic crust.
 The crust is around 50 km in thickness.

 The KREEP rich magma (acronym for 'K' - atomic symbol for potassium, 'REE' - Rare Earth Elements and P - phosphorus) concentrated within the Oceanus Procellarum and Imbrium basin regions.
 This area on the surface is also referred to as the Procellarum KREEP Terrane.